kanbanyte/sepa/assessments/sadrr.md

 	state "Container Detector" as Detector
 	state "Visual Data Logger" as CameraLog

-	%% Sub-components in the Perception System
-	state "Input Data Validator" as Validator
+	%% Sub-components in the Image Processing System state "Input Data Validator" as Validator
 	state "Computer Vision Network" as Network
 	state "Perception Data Logger" as SystemLog